Aston Martin Vantage (2018): F1 Safety Car

-Vantage F1 Edition (2021-)
+V8 Vantage F1 Edition

-It is a version of V8 Coupe and V8 Roadster commemorating Aston Martin's return to Formula One after 61 years.
-The car features a fixed rear wing at the back, increased engine power to 535 PS, a top speed of 314 km/h, new 21-inch wheel rims, and a 0–100 kph acceleration time of 3.5 seconds.
+The F1 Edition is a version of the V8 Coupe and V8 Roadster commemorating Aston Martin's return to Formula One after 61 years.
+The car features a fixed rear wing, increased engine power to 535 PS, a top speed of 314 km/h, new 21-inch wheel rims, and a 0–100 kph acceleration time of 3.5 seconds.
 The car is available in three colours: Aston Martin Racing Green, Jet Black, and Lunar White.
 A convertible version called the Roadster is also available.